djzeratul/docker-suitarr/README.md

 ## Backing up the configuration

-By default on every docker container shutdown a backup is created from the configuration files, in the same manner as the apps do on their own.
+By default on every docker container shutdown a backup is created from the configuration files.
 To disable this, use `-e BACKUP=no`.

 ## Additional app arguments